 Meet the Mountain Gorillas of Uganda & climb the Rwenzori Mountains during this gorilla treking & Rwenzori mountains hike safari.
 A Uganda safari for the adventurous!
 Includes a seven day hike in the Rwenzori mountains as well gorilla trekking, game viewing in 3 national parks, safari walk in Ziwa rhino sanctuary and relaxation by the beautiful Lake Bunyonyi.

 Learn more about gorilla trekking in Uganda.

-We meet our tour guide during and are taken to Kampala on the way we see the vast fresh water lake, Lake Victoria.
-Relax at the hotel to be rady for your gorillas and Rwenzori mountains safari starting the next day.
+We meet our tour guide at the airport and are taken to Kampala on the way we see the vast fresh water lake, Lake Victoria.
+Relax at the hotel to be ready for your gorilla trekking and Rwenzori mountains hike safari starting the next day.

 You will be amazed with how vibrant the city is from as early as 7am!
 Harmonizing with the sights and sounds of Kampala.
 Magnificent million dollar views of our City on 7 hills, historical cathedrals and more is seen during the city tour.
 After the city tour we leave Kampala behind and head towards Ziwa Rhino sanctuary where rhinos are being reintroduced to Uganda.
 Here we have lunch and you go trekking the rhinos in the afternoon.

 Leave Ziwa after breakfast and make the journey to Murchison Falls NP.
 We enter the park and have lunch at Red Chilli rest camp.
 A highlight is scheduled in the Afternoon the 3hours boat ride on the Nile to the base of Falls where you get to see the Hippos (You have never seen more hippos yawning, Grooming in there Pods anywhere else than here- Believe me you), Nile crocodiles, elephants and a variety of beautiful bird species along the banks.
 If you are a keen birder this might be your magnet to catch them.